-Assuming that an employee has not already voted in early voting, the employee is entitled to take paid time off for voting on election days, unless the employee has at least two consecutive hours to vote outside of the voter's working hours - see the following two provisions of Chapter 276 of the Texas Election Code:
+Assuming that an employee has not already voted in early voting, the employee is entitled to take paid time off for voting on election days, unless the employee has at least two consecutive hours to vote outside of the voter's working hours - see Sections 276.001 and 276.004 of the Texas Election Code.

-No Texas court cases address this statute.
+No Texas court cases address those statutes.
 The following four Texas Attorney General opinions address the matters of time off to vote and pay for such time:

-O-6242 (1944) - under a statute prescribing up to a $500 fine for an employer who refuses time off for voting to an employee or who "subjects such employee to a penalty or deduction of wages because of the exercise of such privilege", an employee is entitled to a reasonable amount of time off from work in order to vote, and the employer can even prescribe what hours the employee will have off, as long as the time is reasonable and sufficient to allow the employee to vote, but the provision requiring the employer to pay the employee for the time so taken is unconstitutional.
-This latter holding was overruled by AG opinion V-1475 in 1952 - see below.
+GS-6242 (1944) - an employee is entitled to a reasonable amount of time off from work in order to vote, and the employer can even prescribe what hours the employee will have off, as long as the time is reasonable and sufficient to allow the employee to vote, but the provision requiring the employer to pay the employee for the time so taken is unconstitutional.
+This latter holding was overruled by AG opinion PD-1475 in 1952 - see below.

-V-1475 (1952) - based upon a decision of the U.S. Supreme Court in Day-Brite Lighting, Inc. v.
+PD-1475 (1952) - based upon a decision of the U.S. Supreme Court in Day-Brite Lighting, Inc. v.
 State, 72 S.Ct.
-405 (1952), which affirmed a 1951 decision of the Missouri Supreme Court (State v.
-Day-Brite Lighting, Inc., 240 S.W.2d 886), the Attorney General overruled in part the prior opinion in O-6242 by holding that the statute in question is a valid exercise of the state's police power, and it does not violate either the Texas or U.S. Constitutions to require an employer to pay employees for time taken off from work for the purpose of voting.
+405 (1952), the Attorney General overruled in part the prior opinion in GS-6242 by holding that the statute in question is a valid exercise of the state's police power, and it does not violate either the Texas or U.S. Constitution to require an employer to pay employees for time taken off from work for the purpose of voting.

-such time off needs to be paid to the extent that it cuts into the employee's normal working hours (V-1532)
+Such time off needs to be paid to the extent that it cuts into the employee's normal working hours (PD-1532).

-such time off does not need to be paid if the two hours are available outside of normal working hours (V-1532)
+Such time off does not need to be paid if the two hours are available outside of normal working hours (PD-1532).

-if the time is taken off from mandatory overtime, the time off should be paid at the rate that would have applied to the time so missed (M-53)
+If the time is taken off from mandatory overtime, the time off should be paid at the rate that would have applied to the time so missed (CM-0053).

-if the time is taken off from optional overtime voluntarily requested by the employee, the time off does not need to be paid, since the time off would be outside of normal working hours and is time that the employee voluntarily chose to spend working rather than voting (M-53)
+If the time is taken off from optional overtime voluntarily requested by the employee, the time off does not need to be paid, since the time off would be outside of normal working hours and is time that the employee voluntarily chose to spend working rather than voting (CM-0053).

-Attendance at state or local political conventions is job-protected leave, but such time off does not have to be paid - Section 161.007(b) of the Texas Election Code, with wording very similar to the voting time provisions noted above, provides that "'penalty' means a loss or reduction of wages or other benefit of employment other than a deduction for the actual time of absence from work."
+Attendance at state or local political conventions is job-protected leave, but such time off does not have to be paid - Section 161.007(b) of the Texas Election Code provides that "penalty" does not include "a deduction for the actual time of absence from work."

 Return to Businesses & Employers